yaijs/yeh/README.TECHNICAL.md

 ## 🎯 Core Philosophy: Event Abstraction Layer

-YEH is fundamentally designed around **event delegation** - the concept of using a single listener to handle multiple, or even dynamically added elements efficiently and above all lossless.
+YEH is fundamentally designed around **event delegation** - the concept of using a single listener to handle multiple, or even dynamically added elements efficiently and lossless.
 This isn't just an optimization; it's the entire architectural foundation.

 ### Traditional Approach vs Event Delegation